brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 - *end example* ]
 :::

-[ ^119^ ]{.pnum} An implied object argument must be contrived to correspond to the implicit [object]{.rm} [this]{.addu} parameter attributed to [non-static]{.addu} member functions during overload resolution.
+[ ^119^ ]{.pnum} An implied object argument must be contrived to correspond to the implicit [object]{.rm} [this]{.addu} parameter attributed to member functions during overload resolution.
 It is not used in the call to the selected function.
-[Since the member functions all have the same implicit object parameter, the contrived object will not be the cause to select or reject a function.]{.rm}
+Since the member functions all have the same implicit object parameter, the contrived object will not be the cause to select or reject a function.
 :::

 Add to [over.call.object]{.sref}/3:

 ::: bq

-[3]{.pnum} The argument list submitted to overload resolution consists of the argument expressions present in the function call syntax preceded by the implied object argument `(E)` [, if any]{.addu}.
+[3]{.pnum} The argument list submitted to overload resolution consists of the argument expressions present in the function call syntax preceded by the implied object argument `(E)`.
-[ *Note*: When comparing the call against the function call operators, the implied object argument[, if any,]{.addu} is compared against [either]{.addu} the implicit [or explicit]{.addu} [object]{.rm} [this]{.addu} parameter of the function call operator.
+[ *Note*: When comparing the call against the function call operators, the implied object argument is compared against [either]{.addu} the implicit [or explicit]{.addu} [object]{.rm} [this]{.addu} parameter of the function call operator.
-When comparing the call against a surrogate call function, the implied object argument[, if any,]{.addu} is compared against the first parameter of the surrogate call function.
+When comparing the call against a surrogate call function, the implied object argument is compared against the first parameter of the surrogate call function.
-The conversion function from which the surrogate call function was derived will be used in the conversion sequence for that parameter since it converts the implied object argument[, if any,]{.addu} to the appropriate function pointer or reference required by that first parameter.
+The conversion function from which the surrogate call function was derived will be used in the conversion sequence for that parameter since it converts the implied object argument to the appropriate function pointer or reference required by that first parameter.
 — *end note*
  ]